MisterCodo/plantjournal/README.md

 ### Build and Run with Docker

 1. Run `docker build -t plantjournal .` to build the Docker image.
-2. Run `docker run -it -p 8080:8080 plantjournal:latest` to launch the image.
+2. Run `docker run -it --rm -v <path-to-your-db-file>:/home/appuser/plant.db -p 8080:8080 plantjournal:latest` to launch the image.
 3. Access the application at [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

 ## Features